lishuyuu/TRACE_ICASSP2027/README.md

 Project-authored code is under MIT.
 Third-party-derived portions retain their notices in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) and `licenses/`.
 Model weights and datasets have independent terms. `CITATION.cff` provides the software citation; upstream references are in `docs/REFERENCES.bib`.
-Upstream references are in `docs/REFERENCES.bib`.